Minor in Psychology

 Students majoring in other fields are eligible to earn a minor in Psychology, which will demonstrate that they have taken a rigorous and comprehensive set of courses within the discipline.
 Such students are looking to broaden their educational experience with a designated program of study.
 This background can complement professional preparation of students in a diverse number of fields ranging from social and behavioral sciences, social services and human resources, applied health science, and business.

-The minimum number of credits required for the minor in psychology: 18
+Minimum number of credits required for the minor: 18

 A grade of C- or better is required in all courses accepted for the minor.